 The Right Fit

 Choose gloves that are appropriate for the intensity and length of your training.
-If you only box once every couple of weeks, then you probably don’t need a training pair of gloves costing $100 or more.
-If you are looking to compete at the amateur level and will be in the gym every day, then try to pass on the temptation to buy the cheaper fitness gloves.
+If you only box once every couple of weeks, then you probably don’t need a training pair of gloves costing $150 or more.
+If you are looking to compete at the amateur level and will be in the gym every day, then don't be tempted to buy cheap boxing gloves.
 Moderately priced training gloves will last longer and prevent most hand and wrist injuries.

 Manufacturers of boxing equipment are located throughout the world.
 Each brand tends to make gloves slightly different than the next in regard to padding structure and weight distribution.
-You need not worry about this too much unless you are a professional.
 Focus on purchasing gloves that fit your training routine and help protect your hands and wrists while you engage in your particular workout.

 You may have seen the each ounce broken down further to each size, e.g 16oz S,M,L,XL.
 However the best way is to identify which ounce you need for the type of training you do and most times you should come away with a good fit.
-Leather will expand and mould over time where synthetic PU gloves will not.
+Leather will be the most comfortable opposed to synthetic boxing gloves.

 Other common sizes are 12oz which is a good middle ground glove for bag work and hitting pads.
 Again, if you have smaller hands this would be another reason why you may opt for these.
 Then there are 10z and 8oz gloves that commonly fit smaller hands and many women fit well here.
 10oz gloves are used when speed is a focus area.
 For children's boxing gloves we have a separate blog dedicated to this.